NahidMuntasir7/AI-Agent-Project-with-n8n/README.md

 # 🤖 AI Article Processor

-An AI-powered system that analyzes web articles and emails summaries using Google Gemini 2.0 Flash, n8n, and automation tools.
+An AI-powered system that takes users Gmail and webpage link and analyzes web articles, then emails summaries using Google Gemini 2.5 Flash, n8n, and automation tools.

 ---